maro7tigre/PySignalDecipher/command_system/docs/id_system.md

 ## Location System

 The location is a composite identifier with two parts:
-1. `container_location`: Path in the container hierarchy (e.g., "0", "0/1", "2/3")
+1. `container_location`: Full path in the container hierarchy (e.g., "0", "0/1", "0/1/3")
 2. `widget_location_id`: Unique ID within that specific container location

 Important behaviors:
 - The project itself is container "0" at location "0"
 - Each container location has its own ID generator
 - Widget location IDs remain stable when moving within the same container location
-- When a widget changes container, its widget_location_id may change if there's a collision
+- When a widget changes container, an attempt is made to keep its widget_location_id, generating a new one only if there's a collision
-- The container location in a widget's location string is controlled by its container
+- The container location in a widget's location string reflects the full hierarchical path of its container

 ## Registration and Updates

 ### Widget Registration

 When registering a widget:
-1. If a container is specified, the widget's location includes the container's location path
+1. If no container is specified, the widget is registered at the root container ("0") with location "0"
-2. If a location is specified without a widget_location_id, one is generated automatically
+2. If a container is specified but no location, a widget_location_id is generated for that container's location
-3. If a full location is provided (with widget_location_id), it's used as-is unless there's a collision
-4. In case of collision, the system increments the widget_location_id until finding an available one
+3. If a container and location are specified, the location is treated as the widget_location_id and the system checks if it's available in that container
+4. If the widget_location_id is already in use, an error is raised

 ### ID Updates

 When updating a widget's container:
 1. The container_unique_id in the widget's ID is updated
-2. The container_location part of the location is updated to match the new container
+2. The container_location is updated to reflect the new container's full path
 3. The widget_location_id remains the same unless there's a collision
+4. If there's a collision, a new widget_location_id is generated
-4. The widget is unregistered from the old container's location generator
+5. The widget is unregistered from the old container's location generator
-5. The widget is registered with the new container's location generator
+6. The widget is registered with the new container's location generator

 When updating a widget's location:
-1. Only the widget_location_id part changes, not the container_location
+1. Only the widget_location_id part changes
+2. The specified widget_location_id is checked for availability
-2. If the specified widget_location_id exists, it's incremented until an available ID is found
+3. If the widget_location_id already exists, an error is raised
-3. The widget is unregistered from the old location and registered at the new location
+4. The widget is unregistered from the old location and registered at the new location

 ## ID Registry Methods